During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 It’s important to note that an attorney can only represent one party to a prenup.
 You and your future spouse should be represented by separate lawyers to ensure that your rights, property, and interests are being equally protected.

-If you’re planning to get married and want to discuss a prenuptial agreement, and Ohio family lawyer at Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
-LPA can help you write a fair prenuptial agreement that protects your assets and your future.
+If you’re planning to get married and want to discuss a prenuptial agreement, an Ohio family lawyer at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
+LPA can draft a fair agreement that protects your assets and future.

 In Ohio, you have the option to adopt through a public children’s services agency, through a private adoption agency, or with the help of a private adoption lawyer.
-An adoption lawyer can help you through the process from start to finish, including helping you to find a child to adopt and filing court paperwork.
+An adoption lawyer can help you with any of these from start to finish, including helping you to find a child to adopt and filing court paperwork.

 - Private adoptions